 - Heat water between 175°F to 200°F (80°C to 95°C).
 Do not use boiling water.
 If you have no choice, leave the water aside for a minute to cool before using it, or add a little cold water to it.

-- If you are using a teapot, make sure to warm it up a little with some of the hot water.
+- If you are using a teapot, make sure to warm it up a little with some hot water.
 Pour in a little hot water and give it a few swirls after which pour out the water.

 - Add 1 to 1.5 teaspoons of Xiang Pian tea for every standard 8 oz cup of water.